 |

-DisableFailover | 0 | Whether to attempt operations on another cluster after a failure (JDBC only)
+DisableFailover | 0 | Whether to disable high availability failover, preventing attempts at performing operations on another cluster after a failure.
+(JDBC only)

 |

-DisableMultiheadInsert | 0 | Whether to use distributed ingest for supported INSERT statements (JDBC only)
+DisableMultiheadInsert | 0 | Whether to use distributed ingest for supported INSERT statements.
+(JDBC only)

 |